nicklalone/nicklalone.github.io/_posts/2018-11-21-Fantasy_Console_Wrapup.md

 ---
 layout:       post
-title: 'Fantasy Console Class Semester Wrap-up'
+title: Fantasy Console Class Semester Wrap-up
-date: 2018-11-21
-author:       "Nick"
-header-style: text
-tags:
+tags: [PICO-8]
-  - PICO-8
-  - Fantasy Console
-  - Teaching Intro Programming
-  - Game Design
 ---

 My first course with PICO-8 as an introductory space for games programming is just about complete.
 What went right?
 What went wrong?
 This post gets into the weeds and explores what I need to change, adjust, and transform.